The Readme File

 button), it is possible to define up to 10 custom camera positions and to switch between them.
 It is done by using the top row number keys (NOT the keypad keys).
 More Information: MaSzyna Readme file, "Keyboard Controls" section.

 The train radio is available in some scenarios.
-It starts up automatically, but requires to set up proper radio channel according to timetable and scenerio description.
+It is activated by a key combination Ctrl + R, but requires to set up proper radio channel according to timetable and scenerio description.
 Most cabs have radios that can be operated with mouse.
 In the rest all functions are aviable from keyboard, as described in the "Key functions" page.

 There is no need for manual point switching, everything is done automatically, with the help of 'events' created by the scenario's author.
 The only scenery where manual points switching is required (and possible), is 'Manewrowo3'.
 In order to switch the points, we move over the point's lever (similarly like when coupling and uncoupling locos, we literaly have to 'enter' the lever) and press Shift + t (for going to the side) or t (for going straight).
 We should see the handle move, along with the point blades.